 “A golden mystery upheaved itself on the horizon – a beautiful winking wonder that blazed in the sun…”.
-So described Rudyard Kipling on setting eyes upon the truly spectacular temple that is Yangon’s, or in his day Rangoon’s, famous Shwedagon.
+So described Rudyard Kipling on first setting eyes upon the truly awe-inspiring sight that is Yangon’s, or in his day Rangoon’s, famous Shwedagon Pagoda.

 The gold leaf-covered central stupa of Shwedagon Paya towers some 100 metres into the Yangon skyline – topped with diamonds and rubies and surrounded by a multitude of smaller chedis, pagodas, shrines and Buddha images.
-An awesome sight but what we found equally fascinating were the people; – the worshippers, pilgrims, devotees, monks, nuns, holy-men and of course myriad visitors both local and foreign.
+An awesome sight but what we found equally fascinating (and photogenic) were the people; the worshippers, pilgrims, devotees, monks, nuns, holy-men and of course myriad visitors both local and foreign.

-Absolutely engrossing stuff and almost could have believed the holy man below had been paid to pose there for exotic tourist photos by the Myanmar tourism office – perfect!
+Absolutely engrossing stuff and we almost could have believed that the holy man (below) had been paid to pose there for exotic tourist photos by the Myanmar tourism office – perfect!

-Think I was supposed to be appreciating the seriously sacred Buddha images, the temple’s astrological symbolism and finer points of Theravada Buddhist architecture but really the whole humanity scene was just fascinating.
+Think I was supposed to be appreciating the highly prestigious and sacred Buddha images, the temple’s astrological symbolism and finer points of Theravada Buddhist architecture but really the whole humanity scene was just fascinating.

-Something for everyone really – awesome spot and can’t wait to get back there.
-We’ve got a sunset visit planned to fit into our upcoming Myanmar tour “Burma, a land quite unlike any you know” (Kipling quote), so that should be worth waiting for!
+Something for everyone really – an absolutely amazing spot and can’t wait to get back there.
+We’ve got a dusk or sunset visit planned to fit into our upcoming 2-week tour Discover Burma (Myanmar) – “a land quite unlike any you know” (A Rudyard Kipling quote again), so that should be worth waiting for!
 (And while we’re on the subject, what are UNESCO waiting for to add this unique and historic site to their World Heritage list?